 This section deals with definitions that are relevant to the assessment of accuracy and the measurement of uncertainties in physical measurements, and concludes with statements of required and achievable uncertainties in meteorology.
 First, it discusses some issues that arise particularly in meteorological measurements.

 The term measurement is carefully defined in section 1.6.2, but in most of this Guide it is used less strictly to mean the process of measurement or its result, which may also be called an “observation”.
-A sample is a single measurement, typically one of a series of spot or instantaneous readings of a sensor system, from which an average or smoothed value is derived to make an observation.
+A sample is a single measurement, typically one of a series of spot or instantaneous readings of a sensing system, from which an average or smoothed value is derived to make an observation.
 For a more theoretical approach to this discussion, see Part IV, Chapters 2 and 3.

 The terms accuracy, error and uncertainty are carefully defined in section 1.6.2, which explains that accuracy is a qualitative term, the numerical expression of which is uncertainty.
 This is good practice and is the form followed in this Guide.
 Formerly, the common and less precise use of accuracy was as in “an accuracy of ±x”, which should read “an uncertainty of x”.